laraxot/module_lang_fila4/docs/translation_management_packages.md

 # Translation Management Packages

 ## Overview
-Managing translations effectively is vital for a healthcare application like `saluteora` to ensure accurate communication with users across different languages.
+Managing translations effectively is vital for a healthcare application like `<nome progetto>` to ensure accurate communication with users across different languages.
 This document explores various Laravel packages for translation management, helping choose the right tools for our needs.

 ## Evaluated Packages